swordsreversed/StreamMachine/README.md

 building support for new features that push the radio listening experience forward.

+StreamMachine is being developed by [Eric Richardson](http://ewr.is) (e@ewr.is) and [Southern California Public Radio](http://scpr.org).
+SCPR has run StreamMachine in production since 2012.

 ## The Rewind Buffer

 StreamMachine's big idea is keeping a big buffer of audio data in memory,